Reishandy/re-incription/README.md

 ## Features
-- File encryption and decryption using AES-256 CBC.
+- File encryption and decryption using AES-256 CFB.
 - Key derivation from password using PBKDF2HMAC with 480,000 iterations.
 - 16 rounds of encryption, each with a different key.
 - Data integrity check using SHA3-256.